Hong Kong: Procedural Issues

 Complaints and investigations

-Part 3 of the Ordinance empowers the Commission to hear complaints and to conduct investigations of its own accord.
+Part 3 of the Ordinance empowers the Commission to hear complaints and conduct investigations of its own accord.
 It is given wide investigatory powers and may conduct raids, enter property and confiscate documents and property upon obtaining the appropriate warrants from the Court of First Instance when it has ‘reasonable cause’ to suspect violations of the Ordinance.
 Following an investigation, the Commission may decide to bring proceedings against the alleged parties before the Tribunal.

 - obtain production of documents and information (section 41);